 Are You Looking for a Dedicated Nursing Home Abuse Attorney?

 If you or a loved one has recently been a victim of nursing home abuse, you may be entitled to monetary compensation.
-The skilled personal injury and wrongful death attorneys at the Maryland-based law firm of Lebowitz & Mzhen, LLC have decades of experience standing up for victims and know what it takes to be successful on behalf of their clients.
+The skilled personal injury and wrongful death attorneys at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers have decades of experience standing up for victims and know what it takes to be successful on behalf of their clients.
 Call 410-654-3600 today to set up a free consultation today.
 Calling is free, and we will not bill you for our services unless we can help you obtain the compensation you deserve.

 More Blog Posts: